Out on the Pacific Crest Trail you will hear a lot of people refer to the “hiker” somethings.

 As a result of the hiker’s body burning off all of its energy, there is a constant demand for more fuel.
 In a typical person, once a meal is eaten, that person’s hunger will subside after allowing adequate time for digestion.
 But where hikers are concerned, the hunger persists in the face of any gluttonous attempt to quench its fire.

-You are constantly eating and you are constantly hungry on the PCT, and when you finally do get that meal of five cheeseburgers and five hot dogs, you have been dreaming of – it is glorious (and quite impressive to watch should you ever have the opportunity).
+You are constantly eating and you are always hungry on the PCT, and when you finally do get that meal of five cheeseburgers and five hot dogs, you have been dreaming of – it is glorious (and quite impressive to watch should you ever have the opportunity).